RobotecAI/ROSCon2023Demo/README.md

 ### Levels
 - **DemoLevel1**: 30x100 meters scene with 4 conveyor belts, and 4 robotic arms.
 Suitable for 4-8 AMRs.
 - **DemoLevel2**: 90x100 meters, three times larger, and 12 robotic arms, suitable for 12-24 AMRs.
-- **RobotsSuperShot**: a level showcasing 3D models, with several different robots, a human, and a forklift.
-Some robots are not equipped with components yet, but you are welcome to try and make them work!
+- **RobotsSuperShot**: a level showcasing 3D models, with several robots, a human, and a forklift.
+Some robots are not equipped with all components yet, but you are welcome to try and make them work!
 - **RobotImportLevel**: a small enclosed space with a table, good for [importing your own robot](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/).
 - **DemoStereo**: a level showcasing HIL setup with AMD KRIA and stereo cameras.
 Visit [KRIA depth demo](https://github.com/RobotecAI/kria_depth_demo) for more information.